Richard Monckton Milnes, 1st Baron Houghton: Political career

-Milnes returned to London in 1837, and was elected to Parliament as member for Pontefract as a Conservative.

-In parliament he interested himself particularly in the question of copyright and the conditions of reformatory schools.
+Milnes returned to London in 1837, and was elected to Parliament as a member for Pontefract as a Conservative.
+In parliament, he interested himself particularly in the question of copyright and the conditions of reformatory schools.
 He left Prime Minister Sir Robert Peel's party over the Corn Law controversy, and was afterwards identified in politics with Lord Palmerston.
 His easy good nature had the effect that his political career was viewed with less seriousness by his contemporaries than it might otherwise have been.
 In 1848, he went to Paris to see something of the revolution, and to fraternise with both sides.
 On his return he wrote, as a ‘Letter to Lord Lansdowne,' 1848, a pamphlet on the events of that year, in which he offended the conservatives by his sympathy with continental liberalism, and in particular with the struggle of Italy against Austria.
 During the Chartist riots of 1848, Matthew Arnold wrote to his mother:Tell Miss Martineau it is said here that Monckton Milnes refused to be sworn in a special constable, that he might be free to assume the post of President of the Republic at a moment's notice.